tshikaboom/master-segfault/ARA/Part4-Checkpointing.md

 ### Scenario 3 : Z-Chemins/Cycles

+On part toujours a droite d'un point, on arrive toujours a gauche d'un point.

+Soit une cupure corehente `C` alors qq soit `i`, `j`, il n'existe pas de z-chemin qui va de `i` a `j`.

-If there's a Z-Cycle on a checkpoint, then that checkpoint is useless. `A-z-B
+If there's a Z-Cycle on a checkpoint, then that checkpoint is useless. `A-z-B`

 ![chp-z](./images/chp-z.png)